Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

 Building a highly informative design is the key in this case, but it can easily end up as a slippery slope with informational overload for a new user.

-Therefore it becomes challenging to design a truly user-friendly and at the same time powerful DeFi Fintech product with a range of unique features accessible to the average user.
-In this case, a good solution will be to alleviate the experience through communication; if a user isn’t experienced enough to immerse into the full set-up, it’s better to offer him a lightweight version of the product.
+Therefore, it becomes challenging to design a genuinely user-friendly and, at the same time, powerful DeFi Fintech product with a range of unique features accessible to the average user.
+In this case, a good solution would be to alleviate the experience through communication; if a user isn’t experienced enough to immerse himself in the whole setup, it’s better to offer him a lightweight version of the product.

 Not only intuitive UX design but also a highly comprehensive one

-For example, why a user should conduct transfers only through the “right” network (for example — Ethereum) for his ETH when moving assets to a different wallet?
-Otherwise, it will cause a permanent loss of funds.
+For example, why should a user transfer only through the “right” network (for example, Ethereum) for his ETH when moving assets to a different wallet?
+Otherwise, he will permanently lose funds.

-• One of the ways to tackle this is to deliver the most user-friendly prompts in the shape of pop-ups or warning on-screen notiqcations
+One of the ways to tackle this is to deliver the most user-friendly prompts in the shape of pop-ups or warning on-screen notifications

-• Another way is to invest in user-friendly guidelines and documentation.
-When a Web3 product is too powerful, these are very much a must.
+Another way is to invest in user-friendly guidelines and documentation.
+When a Web3 product is too powerful, it is a must.

-To make the guidelines and documentation easy to understand, provide a summary of each section, linking them to all relevant technical parts.
-Offer users access to interactive glossaries that will enable the easy check of the Web3 definitions, slang and jargon.
-To make guidelines even more comprehensive and engaging designers can mix in infographics and animations that illustrate Web3 concepts.
+To make the guidelines and documentation easy to understand, summarize each section, linking them to all relevant technical parts.
+Offer users access to interactive glossaries that enable easy checking of Web3 definitions, slang, and jargon.
+To make guidelines even more comprehensive and engaging, designers can mix infographics and animations that illustrate Web3 concepts.

 Second challenge — More efforts to instil product trust

-In Web3 lack of clear explanation mixed with an inability of any transactional rollbacks or disputes through customer support can be a recipe for diminished trust in a fintech product.
+In Web3, a lack of clear explanation and an inability to any transactional rollbacks or disputes through customer support can be a recipe for diminished trust in a fintech product.

 Due to the nature of blockchain protocols, any transactions that users make are immutable, meaning they are permanently sitting in a public ledger.

-When it comes to the Web3 design for fintech products, it takes an additional toll for designers to convey this into the UX/UI.
+When it comes to Web3 design for fintech products, designers take an additional toll on conveying this to the UX/UI.

 Web3 design requires a display of additional security warnings for users that help prevent them from losing their assets by an accident, or even worse by a poor interface.
 It’s always good to think three steps ahead of users in Web3 design to increase product trust.
-When a user’s expectations match the transactional outcome it’s a win.
+It's a win when a user’s expectations match the transactional outcome.

 For example, when transferring assets to another wallet, it is important to check the wallet address without confusing it with its private key.
-The trick is that the private key must not be exposed anywhere, otherwise, the wallet can be considered compromised.
+The trick is not to expose the private key anywhere.
+Otherwise, the wallet can be considered compromised.

 Furthermore, there should be a seamless display of all the events on a network that may affect the user experience.
 Transaction delays, estimated processing times, or even the simplest things like wallet balance reflection should be openly communicated and connected with the events on a network in real-time.